asterai-io/asterai-sdk/README.md

 independently of what language they were written in.

-Additionally, open source plugins can also be used as libraries and imported via code from other plugins.
+Additionally, open source plugins can also be used as libraries and imported via source code from other plugins before compiling.
 Note that this approach is a "static" way of using plugins as libraries, and is not language agnostic (an AssemblyScript library cannot be imported from a plugin written in Rust, for example).